Natural Resources

 State 1

-The naturalized state for this ecological site is characterized by a closed-canopy hardwood forest dominated by oaks.
-Yellow poplar may be more common on these sites than on similar drier sites, indicating that fragment content is related to soil moisture.
-Yellow poplar would be more competitive on sites with more available moisture while white oak, for example, would likely do better on drier sites.
-In order for this state to be maintained, the mixed hardwood species, especially oaks, must be present in multiple age classes.
+The Naturalized State for this ecological site is characterized by a closed-canopy hardwood forest dominated by oaks.
+Tupliptree may be more common on these sites than on similar drier sites, indicating that fragment content is related to soil moisture.
+Tuliptree would be more competitive on sites with more available moisture while white oak, for example, would likely do better on drier sites.
+To maintain this state, the mixed hardwood species, especially oaks, must be present in multiple age classes.
 In most cases red maple, sugar maple and American beech are colonizing the midstory and understory.
 A species composition shift toward these more mesophytic species is widely recognized throughout the eastern United States (McEwan et al., 2011).

 Dominant plant species